”ENDSARS” protest: I-G condemns attack on policemen in Delta

 According to him, the protesters also carted away one service AK47 rifle with breach no 56-2609008 and 25 rounds of live ammunition with the deceased at the time of the incident.

-He said that although protest by citizens remain legitimate means for airing concerns and views, it “must be carried out with all sense of responsibility and within the confines of the law’’.
+He said that although protest by citizens remains legitimate means for airing concerns and views, it “must be carried out with all sense of responsibility and within the confines of the law’’.

 The I-G condoled the family and friends of the late policeman who paid the supreme price in the service of the country.